Skip to main content

 Step-by-step flow

-The wizard has three steps: Domain & Context → Strategy Kernel → Actions & Harvest.
-Your progress is saved as a draft as you go, so you can close the tab and resume later.
+The assessment form has three steps: Domain & Context, Strategy Kernel, and Actions & Harvest.
+Your progress is saved as a local draft when browser storage is available.

 Step 2: Fill Domain & Context

 1. Pick the Domain this assessment reports against.
-Only domains enabled on this garden are selectable.
+Only domains enabled on the garden are selectable.

 3. Enter a short description of what the assessment covers.